This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 6. Discover The Lesser-Known Villages

 Besides Naoussa, Parikia and Lefkes, there are many other lesser-known villages in Paros which are really worth your time and attention.
 In this section, we will show you around some of them.
-We’re sure that you’ll agree with us that they’re definitely among the top places to visit in Paros.

-First of all, no trip to the Greek Island of Paros is complete without a visit to superb Marpissa.
+First of all, no trip to the Greek Island of Paros is complete without a visit to the superb Marpissa.
 The latter is an all-white dream of a village with breathtakingly beautiful island architecture.

 This image shows Maria leaning at some gorgeous whitewashed steps and smiling to the camera.